gjtorikian/html-proofer/README.md

 * Whether your favicons are valid.

+### OpenGraph

+* Whether the images and URLs in the OpenGraph metadata are valid.

 ### HTML

 * Whether your HTML markup is valid.
 This is done via [Nokogiri](http://www.nokogiri.org/tutorials/ensuring_well_formed_markup.html), to ensure well-formed markup.